Typhoon Fung-wong (2025): Taiwan

 Fung-wong left at least 95 people injured in Taiwan, while more than 8,500 others were evacuated.
 In addition, an elderly woman drowned in her flooded home in Suao Township, Yilan County.
 In Hualien County, the Matai'an Creek overflowed, inundating the village of Mingli.
 This was further exacerbated by a barrier lake that overflowed on November 13.
 Parts of Yilan County received up to 783.5 mm of rain, resulting in 60 cm of flooding in parts of the county.
 In Dongshan Township, sections of the embankment along Ankeng Creek were severely damaged.
+Total agricultural and infrastructural damage amounted to NT$139.53 million (US$4.45 million).

+Retirement

+Due to the number of deaths and the extensive damage it caused in the Philippines, the ESCAP/WMO Typhoon Committee retired the name Fung-wong, along with seven others, from the rotating storm name lists during its 58th Session.
+Its replacement name will be announced in 2027.

+On March 19, 2026, PAGASA retired the name Uwan from its rotating naming lists after it caused over ₱1 billion in damage and loss of life it caused, despite its first usage; and will never be used again as a typhoon name within the PAR.
+It was replaced with Urbano (Note: Initially, the name Upang will serve as a replacement name for Uwan, however, the agency later changed it to Urbano, as Upang had already been used as a replacement for Ulysses following its retirement after the 2020 season.) - a papal regnal name - for the 2029 season.